The Platform (film): Plot

 A man named Goreng awakens in a cell numbered 48.
 His cellmate Trimagasi explains that they are in a tower-style holding facility.
 Once per day, food arrives on "the platform" that lowers from level 0, stopping for two minutes on each level.
-Prisoners can only eat while the platform is stopped on their level, and are subjected to fatal temperatures if they keep any food.
+Prisoners can eat only while the platform is stopped on their level, and are subjected to fatal temperatures if they keep any food.
 Prisoners are randomly reassigned to a new level each month.
 Trimagasi reveals that when assigned to level 132, he and his former cellmate cannibalized someone.
 One day, a woman named Miharu rides down the platform, whom Trimagasi explains regularly descends the pit to search for her child.
 Goreng explains that he volunteered to spend six months in the facility in exchange for a diploma, while Trimagasi confides that he is serving a year-long sentence for manslaughter.

 The following month, they are reassigned to level 171.
 Trimagasi ties up Goreng and explains his plans to feed himself using Goreng's flesh.
 When he begins cutting into Goreng's leg, Miharu arrives, attacks Trimagasi, and frees Goreng, who kills Trimagasi.
 Encouraged by Miharu, Goreng eats Trimagasi's flesh and subsequently becomes haunted by hallucinations of Trimagasi.

 The next month, Goreng wakes on level 33 with a woman named Imoguiri and her dog, Ramesses II.
 Imoguiri was the administration official who interviewed Goreng before sending him to the pit, having admitted herself after being diagnosed with terminal cancer.
 Imoguiri only eats every other day, letting Ramesses II eat on the days that she does not, and tries unsuccessfully to convince the pair below them to ration their food.
 One day, Miharu arrives injured.
 Goreng and Imoguiri nurse her back to health.
 That night, Goreng breaks up a fight between Miharu and Imoguiri to then discover that Miharu has killed Ramesses II.
 After Miharu leaves, Goreng mentions her child to Imoguiri, who says there are no children in the pit and Miharu came alone.
 The following morning, Goreng wakes to find that they have been reassigned to level 202 and that Imoguiri has hanged herself.
 He consumes her flesh, plagued with hallucinations of his former cellmates.